ClaireinCode/keys/README.md

 5. **Enjoy the Hunt:** With Keys, home shopping is not just a task, but an enjoyable experience.
 Swipe right and make your dream home a reality!

 Download Keys now and start swiping your way to the home of your dreams!

-(WIP)
+## Background

+This project started as a personal project to put my skills to the test.
+It's still a work in progress with updates and a reworking of the design coming soon!

+## Screenshots